New to the Library? Need a Card?

 Library cards are free for all Orleans Parish residents as well as those who currently have a valid library card from Jefferson and St. Bernard parishes.

-What information is needed when applying for a Library card?
+What information is needed when applying for a Library card in person?

-To receive a permanent Library card, an applicant should provide picture identification, such as a valid Louisiana Driver’s License or Louisiana State ID noting residency in Orleans, Jefferson or St. Bernard Parish.
+To apply for a Library card in person, an applicant should provide picture identification, such as a valid Louisiana Driver’s License or Louisiana State ID noting residency in Orleans, Jefferson or St. Bernard Parish.
 If the applicant has an out-of-state driver’s license or other photo ID (a local college student ID, for example), the photo ID must be accompanied by one of the following proofs of residence: voter’s registration card, lease or rent receipt, piece of mail delivered to applicant at applicant’s address, printed check, etc.

 Can a person under age 18 apply for a card when the parent or guardian is not present?

-Whether the parent/guardian is present or not when the card is issued, he/she is responsible for materials borrowed by the child.
+• Whether the parent/guardian is present or not when the card is issued, they are responsible for materials borrowed by the child.

 Are there any exceptions to the residency requirement?

-Active military personnel and their dependents are eligible for a Library card with full borrowing privileges.
-Applicants should provide Military ID.
+• Active military personnel and their dependents are eligible for a Library card with full borrowing privileges.
+Applicants must provide military ID at any Library location to complete the application process.

 Are non-resident cards available?

-Persons who own property in New Orleans but who do not live in Orleans Parish can get a free New Orleans Public Library card by filling out a Library card application as a non-resident and supplying identification and proof of ownership of their Orleans Parish property (i.e. a property tax bill, mortgage statement, or deed).
-Email circulationteam@nolalibrary.org to complete the application process.
+• Persons who own property in New Orleans but do not live in Orleans Parish can get a free New Orleans Public Library card by filling out a Library card application and supplying identification and proof of ownership of their Orleans Parish property (i.e. a property tax bill, mortgage statement, or deed).
+Visit any Library location to complete the application process.

 How many items can I check out on my card?

 The maximum number of cataloged items that can be checked out on your Library card is 30 items.
-These may include:
+We do not have additional limits on specific material types (books, DVDs, audiobooks, etc.) in our regular collection.

-Up to 10 downloadable titles on Libby by Overdrive
+• 10 holds/10 checkouts on Libby by Overdrive*

-Up to 7 mp3s per week on Freegal
+• Up to 7 mp3s downloads and 6 hours of streaming per week on Freegal

 What are the loan periods for Library materials?

-Are there differences in what adults, students, and juveniles can check out?
+Are there differences in what adults and youth can check out?

-Students (12 – 17) may check out any circulating item with the exception of unrated and R-rated DVDs.
+• Youth (0 – 17) with unrestricted Library cards may check out any circulating item with the exception of unrated and R-rated DVDs.